 Q. What movies will be playing next?

 A. We book movies on Mondays, usually on a week-to-week basis, in order to get the best possible shows for that week.
 Sometimes when we request a certain movie, the movie company may not release it to us on opening weekend because it believes we will not earn enough money for them.
-We may be able to pick it up after it has been out for a few of weeks.
+But, we MAY be able to pick it up after it has been out for two weeks.

-Q. Why do we have to play some movies so long?
+Q. Why do you have to play some movies so long?

-A. When we book a movie when its opening day, we into a contract with the movie company that defines how many weeks we have to play the movie.
+A. When we book a movie on its opening day, we enter into a contract with the movie company and they define how many weeks we have to play the movie.
 We are considered a mulitplex theater because we have two screens; therefore, the length of the contract varies from two to four weeks.
-When we get a movie a few weeks after it has been released nationally, our contract is usually for only one week.
+When we get a movie a few weeks after it has been released nationally, our contract can sometimes be for only one week.

 Q. What is a Sensory Friendly